1800546/BDE_Analyser/README.md

 -Level 2: In depth scanning of chunks.
 This scan can detect way more than the previous level.

 -Level 3: This is the recovery level.
 If level 3 scans are successful, recovery of file(s) embedded in the chunks will be done.
+As of the current state, only GIF and PNG files are eligible for Level 3 recovery